 Is my landlord allowed to enter the premises?

 The short answer is yes.
-Your landlord, their agents and tradespeople have the right to come into your home, even when you’re not there.
+Your landlord, their agents and tradespeople can access your home, even when you’re not there.
 These can be for inspections or repairs.
 Double-check your contract for details.
+Having said that, your landlord or their real estate agent are not allowed to look in cupboards because those are part of your personal property.

-Nonetheless, a notice period and maximum frequency of inspections is put forth in most states.
-You can look up other specifications on entry allowances, but here are those for inspections:
+Nonetheless, a set period and maximum frequency of inspections is put forth in most states.
+You can look up other specifications on entry allowances, but here are those for inspections according to the law:

-- NSW: At least seven days’ written notice each time.
+- NSW: At least seven days’ written notice each time is required in New South Wales law.
 No more than four routine inspections a year.
 In most cases, entry must be between 8am and 8pm on any day except Sundays and public holidays.

 - VIC: At least 24 hours’ written notice each time.
-Entry must be between 8am and 6pm on any day except public holidays.
+Access must be between 8am and 6pm on any day except public holidays.

 - QLD: At least seven days’ notice with a gap of at least three months between last entry.
 Entry to be between 8am and 6pm on any day except Sundays and public holidays.